mviereck/x11docker/README.md

 ## List of all host packages for all possible x11docker options (debian package names):
 `kwin-wayland nxagent unzip weston wget xauth xclip  xdg-utils xdotool xdpyinfo xfishtank xpra xrandr xserver-xephyr xserver-xorg-video-dummy xvfb xwayland`, further (deeper surgery in system): `cups pulseaudio xserver-xorg-legacy`.

-# Password prompt
-root permissions are needed only to run docker.
-X servers run as unprivileged user.

-_Running x11docker as unprivileged user:_
- - x11docker checks whether docker needs a password to run and whether `su` or `sudo` are needed to get root privileges.
-A password prompt appears if needed.
- - If that check fails and does not match your setup, use option `--pw FRONTEND`. `FRONTEND` can be one of `su sudo gksu gksudo lxsu lxsudo kdesu kdesudo beesu pkexec` or `none`.

-_Running x11docker as root:_
- - Commands other than `docker` are executed as unprivileged user determined with [`logname`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/logname.html).
-(You  can specify another host user with `--hostuser USER`).
- - Unfortunately, some systems do not provide `DISPLAY` and `XAUTHORITY` for root, but needed for nested X servers like Xephyr.
-   - Tools like `gksu` or `gksudo` can help.
-   - Some `sudo` implementations provide `-E` to keep the user environment: `sudo -E x11docker [...]`.

 # Security
 Scope of x11docker is to run dockered GUI applications while preserving and improving container isolation.